 This floral trail was completed in 2009.
-It begins just east of the Children's Farm barn, and fills spaces along the roadway between the horse and cow pastures and down the hill to the Bobcat habitat.
+It begins just east of the Children’s Farm barn, and fills spaces along the roadway between the horse and cow pastures and down the hill to the Bobcat habitat.
 The flower beds are filled with yarrow, butterfly weed, cone flowers, butterfly bushes, sunflowers, blue spirea, herbs and other butterfly-attracting plants.
-Signage describes the butterfly's life cycle an why certain plants entice these winged beauties to linger.
+Signage describes the butterfly’s life cycle an why certain plants entice these winged beauties to linger.
 Want to start your own butterfly garden?
-Download a PDF with helpful hints to get you started!
-Funding for the Butterfly Trail was provided by Jack and Mary Spain in memory of Jack's mother, Marie Spain.
+Get tips from Maymont’s Butterfly Garden.
+Funding for the Butterfly Trail was provided by Jack and Mary Spain in memory of Jack’s mother, Marie Spain.

 The Carriage House Garden

 This garden is not an original part of the Maymont estate as designed by the Dooleys.
 The wall enclosing the garden was built by the Works Progress Administration during the 1930s.
 This garden is filled with shrubs, bulbs, perennials and annuals, offering a constant array of color.
 The Carriage House Garden is located amidst Maymont’s original architectural complex and is most convenient to Maymont’s Historic Estate entrance.